 6. When the horse’s head is up, they tend to run adrenaline and when their head is down they tend to run endorphins more easily, so very gently keep asking your horse to drop their head.
 DO NOT force their head down, that will bring the adrenaline up and give you an uptight, upset horse.
 You’ll see in the video the tiny squeezes of my fingers on the lead rope as I encourage her to bring her head down.

 7. The biggest Key to Success in anything we do with our horse is knowing how we experience our connection with them and using that connection deliberately to help them and us.
-You’ll get the start of that conscious connection in our free introductory program The 9 Keys to Happiness with Your Horse.

 If your horse ever needs an injection